ekernf01/ekernf01.github.io/files/kalman.md

 - Simple mode.
 For each parameter, I would want an option where it is constrained to a simple default option such as $I$ for matrices and $0$ for means.
 It would be easier to isolate problems if I could run simulations etc with all but one parameter fixed.
 - Invariants.
 With EM, the observed-data likelihood is supposed to increase monotonically.
 - Existing software.
 There is Python code out there for Kalman filtering.
 It may not do everything (e.g. EM), but it could help in checking the building blocks.

+Testing aside, another implementation consideration is that you'll have to invert a bunch of matrices.
+One of the biggest things [Misha Kilmer](https://mkilme01.pages.tufts.edu/) taught me was not to do this blindly.
+Since all the inverses are of symmetric positive definite matrices, Cholesky decomposition and forward+backward substitution would be a nice default option.